fleetdm/fleet/handbook/brand.md

 While we encourage and equip our writers to succeed by themselves in editing quests, tpyos are inevitable.
 Here's where the Fleet editor steps in.

-The following is our handy guide to editor bliss at Fleet, but first, let's start by looking at some common content types that require an editor pass.
+The following is our handy guide to editor bliss at Fleet, but first, let's start by listing common content types that require an editor pass.

 - Docs and Handbook pages.